Kartik1411/Kartik1411/README.md

 - 🔭 I’m currently working on Node JS, React JS and Redux
 - 🌱 I’m currently learning Redux
-- 👯 I’m looking to collaborate on Front end technologies
+- 👯 I’m looking to collaborate in Front end technologies
 - 🤔 Always welcome for new ideas
 <!-- - 💬 Ask me about -->
 - 📫 How to reach me: kartikvarshney1411@gmail.com